5 Step Decision-Making Process for Build vs Buy Software

 Conclusion

 There is no one-size-fits-all answer to the question of whether to build or buy software for your business.
-The decision depends on a number of factors, including the unique processes, design, affected systems, departments, user roles, and workflows within your organisation.
-By evaluate relevant factors are necessary to determine what is better for your business.
+The decision depends on a number of factors, including the unique processes, design, affected systems, departments, user roles, and workflows within your organization.
+By evaluating relevant factors are necessary to determine what is better for your business.
+In general, businesses should build software when they have specific, unique needs that cannot be met by off-the-shelf products.

 If you want to scope out what it would look like to build a custom software solution, at SoftKraft we offer business software development services to help teams optimize their business processes and accelerate business growth.